-Prepositions of place tell us the position of something (across, in, inside, on, outside, etc).
+Prepositions of place indicate where something is or where something happens (across, in, inside, on, outside, under)..

 - The newly built bridge across the river has just collapsed.